mymonero/mymonero-app-js/README.md

 3. (To get the bleeding edge, and/or if you are going to make changes) Switch to the `develop` branch by executing `git checkout develop`.

-4. **NEW** Be sure to set up and download all required Git submodules with `bin/setup_submodules`.
+4. **NEW** Be sure to set up and download all required Git submodules with `bin/update_submodules`.

-	* NOTE: If you ever need to pull the latest updates to the submodules, you can run `bin/update_submodules`.
+	* Note: At present, run this command after pulling this repo as necessary to keep all sub-modules up-to-date.

-5. Install all dependencies by executing `npm install`.
+5. Install all required `node_modules` by executing `npm install`.

 #### On Debian/Ubuntu/Linux